 On a stretch of the Italian coast between Punta Braccetto and the seaside village of Casuzze, several landings and coastal shelters delineate the Greco-Roman site of Kaukana, which was connected to trade routes between the East, Tripoli, Egypt, Rome, Malta, and Sicily.
 This sheltered harbor persisted through the Byzantine, Arab, and Norman eras.
 The aim of the Kaukana Project, born from a partnership between the Department of Humanities and Cultural Heritage of the University of Udine and the Sea Superintendence of Sicily, is to survey the site for underwater cultural heritage and reconstruct Kaukana’s relationship with the rest of the Mediterranean.
 This year, the team will continue excavating and documenting the Byzantine shipwreck of Punta Secca.

 Jose Luis Casaban (Texas A&M University)

 The Mundaka sandbank (Biscay, Spain) is believed to be the location of the remains of the San Bartolome, a 900-ton Spanish galleon that sank on November 13, 1597.
 It was previously believed that the ship had been lost off the coast of Viveiro (Galicia, Spain), but recently discovered archival documents indicate Mundaka as the probable location of the ship’s remains.
 This project will conduct a geophysical survey of the sandbank, using magnetometry and sub-bottom profiling, in hopes of locating the ship’s remains.
 The San Bartolome was one of the Twelve Apostles, galleons built in Spain after the failure of the Spanish Armada sent to invade England in 1588.
-No Spanish galleons of this period have been recovered, so locating this shipwreck would provide invaluable information about this era.
+No Spanish galleons of this period have been recovered, so locating this shipwreck would provide invaluable information.

 Underwater Survey of the Richelieu River (Canada)